-This year, we’ve got the only resolution you need: Don’t have one.
+This year, we’ve got the only resolution you need – don’t have one.
+If we haven't yet blown your mind, read on to find out why.

 This year, we’ve got the only resolution you need: Don’t have one.Shocking isn’t it?
 The idea that you don’t need to create a list that you’ll inevitably beat yourself up over may seem counter-intuitive, but there’s a method to the madness.
 Maximising your potential for the year ahead doesn’t need to rely on having new year’s resolutions.